**Step-Up students must register in advance by phone or in person. Participants without a scheduled time slot will not be able to join.**

 Each student will complete one or more small wheel-thrown pieces that will be fired and ready to be glazed at a later date.
 Open to learners 14 and up and great for anyone who wants to explore ceramics in a relaxed, creative space.

 Ticket price is per person, not a per group.
+Must be 12 years old and up.

 Learn how to throw pottery on the wheel in a friendly, hands-on studio setting.
 This class teaches the fundamentals of working with clay on the wheel, including preparing clay, centering, forming simple shapes (like bowls and cups), trimming, glazing, and understanding how pieces are fired in the kiln.
 Everything is explained step-by-step so beginners feel confident and supported.